Table of Contents

 Dogs Don’t Need Sugar

 Sugar, high-fructose corn syrup and dextrose are often added to pet food to act as a preservative and to increase calorie density.
 There’s no need to be feeding your dog foods with added sugar.
 Indeed, many pets are becoming overweight because they are being given hugely calorie dense foods.
 Talk to your vet and ask them what a healthy weight would be for your dog.
+If your dog is overweight, exercise and a proper healthy diet can work wonders.

 Dyes and Preservatives Should be A No-No